Agustol/RainbowLorikeet/README.md

 ### Purpose

-The purpose of this step is to:
+This step is used to:

 - Merge per-sample SNP VCFs into a multi-sample VCF
-- Filter sites by overall missingness
+- Filter SNP sites by overall missingness
 - Define fixed, reference-based genomic windows
 - Quantify SNP density per window

-This step is **not** intended to produce a final analysis-ready genotype matrix.
+This step is **not** intended to produce a final genotype matrix for inference.

 ---